-Since this infectious disease was broadcast in the media, it has caused great distress. it has meant the people of my age from the beginning have had to stay within their own home.
+Since this infectious disease was broadcast in the media from before it was acknowledged as arriving in UK., it has caused great distress. it has meant the people of my age from the beginning have had to stay within their own home.
 I am lucky in 2 ways.
-I have a lot of interests which occupy much of my time as well as as having a small garden c 30 ft square at front and back of the house, which I have developed in the 50 years ( November this year) since we moved in.
-Spring 2020 provided a lot of sunshine, hence lots of blooms.
+I have a lot of interests which occupy much of my time as well as as having a small garden c 30 ft square at front and back of the house, which I have developed in the 50 years ( November 1970) since we moved in.
+The year 2020 provided a lot of sunshine, hence lots of blooms.

 I worked through the 1957 influenza outbreak in a general hospital as a second year student nurse.
-I did not getthe idseas, but some other staff did and were ill. `Apart from the usual precautions to make oneself safe -hygiene, good nutrition and isolation from other staff and patients with it , I do not remember anything alse being done.
+I did not get the disease, but some other staff did and were ill. `Apart from the usual precautions to make oneself safe -hygiene, good nutrition and isolation from other staff and patients with it , I do not remember anything alse being done.

 I later did a Diploma in Nursing as part of joint study to enable me to become a Registered Nurse Tutor (1968-70).
 In particular, we had an excellent lecturer in Microbiology.
 This provided me with much valuable ideas about and insights into infection transmission especially in hospitals.
 Added to this was the structuring of care using the four principles of the Nursing Process.
 Assessment/ Planning / Action and Evaluation.
 Basically the process derived from engineering and is used in other contexts like teaching.

 Regarding diseases, therefore it was important to discover their origin.
 Hence contact tracing and testing as well as dealing signs and symptoms of a disease, if known, are a basic requisite to identify and stop spread of the disease.